Natural Family Planning as a Means of Preventing Pregnancy

 Use and Efficacy

 Utilization of natural family planning methods in the United States is low.
 It is estimated that roughly 2% of sexually active women ages 15-44 used a natural family planning method in 2014.2 Women may chose these methods because they are hormone-free, low cost, or for religious or personal reasons.
 The typical use effectiveness of NFP methods in preventing pregnancy depends on the accuracy of the method chosen, the ability of the woman to correctly interpret their biological signs of fertility, and the couple’s ability to avoid unprotected sex during the fertile window (Table 2).
 With perfect use, clinical trials suggest NFP methods have very low failure rates.
 However, perfect use is hard to achieve.
 There is significant room for human error, and even just one miscalculation can lead to unintended pregnancy.
-In addition, many of the clinical trials measuring the efficacy of these methods have been criticized for their findings of low failure rates due to selection bias and non-representative samples.3 As a group, NFP methods have a failure rate up to 25 pregnancies for every 100 women per year.4 Lactation amenorrhea, however, is highly effective for roughly the 6-month period following childbirth, only if a women exclusively breastfeeds her infant and only for 6 months.
+In addition, many of the clinical trials measuring the efficacy of these methods have been criticized for their findings of low failure rates due to selection bias and non-representative samples.3 One recent systematic review found that there are few studies evaluating the effectiveness of fertility awareness–based methods, and the existing studies are of moderate to low quality.
+As a group, NFP methods have a failure rate up to 25 pregnancies for every 100 women per year.4 Lactation amenorrhea, however, is highly effective for roughly the 6-month period following childbirth, only if a women exclusively breastfeeds her infant and only for 6 months.
 In comparison, for every 100 women, less than one woman using an IUD or implant for a year, and roughly 5 to 9 women using oral contraceptive pills for a year, may become pregnant.5

 |Table 2: Failure rates of calendar-based and fertility awareness-based methods